LewisDyer/StochasticGames/timelog.md

 Date | Duration | Summary
 ---- | -------- | -------
-22/02/21 | 1 hour | More work on PRISM property specification.
+22/02/21 | 2.5 hours | More work on PRISM property specification, and describing the PRISM modelling language.